 With a planet full of diverse animals, it’s no surprise that they come in all shapes and sizes.
 Some animals survive solely based upon appearing to be threatening while others mimic poisonous species to fool predators.
 There are even predators that have developed appearances to lure prey to their eventual doom.
 These 10 amazing animals look just like plants, and you’ll be amazed at their reasons for doing so.

-The final place on our list is held by probably the most threatening in appearance at least when taken out of the environment the camouflage is designed for.
+The 10th place on our list is held by probably the most threatening in appearance at least when taken out of the environment the camouflage is designed for.
 The satanic leaf-tailed gecko (Uroplatus phantasticus) is fully committed to its plant costume.
 This reptile not only has a tail shaped like a leaf, but it also has horned eyebrow ridges that look like branches and ridges down its body like leaf veins.
 This specific species also steps its game up when compared to other leaf-tailed geckos throughout the world; their coloring in the red, orange, and brown range makes them appear like a dead leaf, so even herbivores don’t mistake them for a possible meal.

 This gecko’s primary purpose for plant mimicry is self-defense, and concealment isn’t the only defense mechanism the satanic leaf-tailed gecko relies on.
 When threatened, they will occasionally let out a tremendous scream given their small size in an attempt to frighten off predators.
 Found only in the rainforests of Madagascar, the satanic leaf-tailed gecko is yet another unique species native to that island nation.